BDC Hamburger Icon

 Open row

 As a small business owner, you want to ensure you’re getting the most productivity out of your employees.
-With more and more of today’s work being done digitally, the threat of constant distractions looms large on the workday.
-With the assistance of keystroke loggers and other types of employee monitoring software, you can closely monitor your employees’ online behavior, but some risks are involved.
+With more and more of today’s work being done digitally, the threat of constant distractions looms large over the workday.
+You can closely monitor your employees’ online behavior using keystroke loggers and other types of employee monitoring software, but some risks are involved.

 What is keystroke logging?